cybertraining-dsc/fa20-523-333/project/project.md

+---
+date: 2021-03-15
-# Does Modern Day Music Lack Uniqueness Compared to Music before the 21<sup>st</sup> Century
+title: Does Modern Day Music Lack Uniqueness Compared to Music before the 21st Century
+linkTitle: Music uniquness
+tags: ["project", "ai", "lifestyle"]
+description: his project looked at 99 years of spotify music data and determined that all features of most tracks have changed in different ways.
+Because uniqueness can be related to variation the variation of different features were used to determine if tracks did lack uniqueness.
+Through data analysis it was concluded that they did.
+author: Raymond Adams
+resources:
+- src: "**.{png,jpg}"
+  title: "Image #:counter"
+---

 [![Check Report](https://github.com/cybertraining-dsc/fa20-523-333/workflows/Check%20Report/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-333/actions)
 [![Status](https://github.com/cybertraining-dsc/fa20-523-333/workflows/Status/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-333/actions)